Meet the Team

 Fix West Texas celebrates our clients (owners and pets) by taking pictures and posting their photos on Facebook.
 Honoring and championing their bonds (that come in all sorts of shapes, sizes, colors and economic status) is something we view as an important step in becoming a trusted community resources for all pet owners.

 Sometimes low cost services for dogs and cats are not enough.
-Therefore we offer limited discounted fees and/or fee waivers for pet owners as funds become available through our Bandana Fundraiser program.
+Therefore we offer limited discounted fees and/or fee waivers for pet owners as funds become available through our Pets in Need program.

 We are funded by individual and corporate donations as well as the clinic services we provide the community.
 Therefore every dollar spent at a Fix West Texas clinic helps us to continue to provide these services to our local community at a low cost.